MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 If you have an online-only deployment scenario where users are assumed to have internet access, use the following workflow.

 1. During your app setup, run a test to make sure that the WebView2 Runtime is already installed.
-See [Detect if a suitable WebView2 Runtime is already installed](#detect-if-a-suitable-webview2-runtime-is-already-installed).
+See [Detect if a WebView2 Runtime is already installed](#detect-if-a-webview2-runtime-is-already-installed), above.

 1. If the Runtime isn't installed, in your app setup process, use the link (from the **Get the Link** button on the download page) to programmatically download the WebView2 Runtime Bootstrapper.